Yak-Shavers-Guild/site/index.md

 Feel free to file an issue on [Codeberg](https://codeberg.org/ysg/site/issues) or [Github](https://github.com/Yak-Shavers-Guild/site/issues) if you spot an error, have a suggestion, or whatever.

+If you find this website useful (or if you have feedback, have spotted an error, etc.), drop a friendly email to `yakshaversguild AT gmail DOT <remove this> com`.
+I honestly have no analytics, so I don't know who all is reading this.

+If you want to stay posted and receive low-frequency periodic emails when I push out new chapters, then email me (`yakshaversguild AT gmail DOT <remove this> com`) asking to stay subscribed.